code2k13/starreduction/README.md

 # starreduction
 A GAN model trained to remove stars from astronomical images.
-Code was inspired from a [sample at Tensorflow's website](https://www.tensorflow.org/tutorials/generative/pix2pix)
+Code was inspired from a [sample at Tensorflow's website](https://www.tensorflow.org/tutorials/generative/pix2pix).
+The training data consists of only two images.
+One image of the Antenna Galaxy and another is a starmap that was created from a star cluster image.
+Here is how the results look like:

 ![images/star_reduction_title.png](images/example.jpg)